Styx & Stones: Melting of the Ice Maiden

 In toward evening of what had been a long day, she pushed a greying hair back into place and looked out on the reason for her journey.

-The river Styx, in its meandering way, was now lapping soft at her feet.
+The river Styx, in its meandering way, was now lapping softly at her feet.
 How many times, she thought, have I stood at its side and yet never been here before?
 How can the wide and forbidding waters lie before me no matter which way I go?

 Then, hearing the gentle hiss of something sliding along the edge of bulrushes, she looked up from the hypnotic waters, to see a long, low boat heading to shore right where she stood.
 In it, a tall, gaunt figure quietly poled the boat to a stop and then offered her his left hand – bidding her to board.